In this post, we will show you signs that your website has been hacked.

 - Avoid nulled themes and plugins.
 Hackers usually release nulled themes and plugins, which give them unlimited access to your website.

 - Scan your PC regularly for cyber threats.
-This will prevent you from logging in toy your website in the presence of Trojan horse or keyloggers.
+This will prevent you from logging in to your website in the presence of Trojan Horse or keyloggers.

 - Ensure your website is secured with an SSL certificate.
 This will give you an HTTPS status that guarantees that your website is secure.